Where To Do Court-Ordered Community Service In MissouriPosted on

 Some Non-Profit Organizations Don’t Accept Court-Ordered Community Service

 WARNING: Some non-profit charitable organizations welcome volunteer workers but do not accept court-ordered community service.

-For example, the St. Louis Humane Society does not accept court-ordered community service at their St. Louis locations, but they will allow it at their Longmeadow Rescue Ranch in Union, MO.
+For example, the YMCA and the St. Louis Humane Society do not accept court-ordered community service at their St. Louis locations.
+However, the Humane Society does allow it at their Longmeadow Rescue Ranch in Union, MO.

 What Happens If You Fail To Complete All Of The Community Service Hours By The Court Deadline

 If you fail to complete your community service hours by the court deadline, you will have to appear in court and explain to the judge why you did not complete the hours.
 Or you can hire an attorney to appear in court for you.

 You can ask the judge to extend the deadline and give you more time to complete the hours.
 However, the judge does not have to give you an extension and could instead sentence you for your original criminal offense because you are in contempt of the court’s order.